powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ![rescue mode](/img/maas/zfsroot/rescue_mode.png#center)

-Once in rescue mode, all that is required is to install the ZFS utilities and rollback to the specified snapshot:
+Once in rescue mode, all that is required is to install the ZFS utilities and rollback to the specified snapshot.
+The system then needs to exit rescue mode via MAAS and the user can boot back into the restored system.

 ```shell
 $ sudo apt update